 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-Our MSc Public Affairs course is a great stepping stone in your career development, whatever your plans.
+Our MSc in Public Affairs is a great stepping stone in your career development, whatever your plans.

 Students from our Department of Politics have gone on to a wide range of employment choices.
 These include working for international organisations, national and local government, lobby groups and non-governmental organisations, as well as private businesses and media organisations.

-We also offer doctoral supervision in a wide range of political subjects for talented students who wish to continue their studies.
+We also offer doctoral supervision in a wide range of politics, international relations and public policy topics for talented students who wish to continue their studies.

 EXADAKTYLOS T Dr (Politics)